The Fire That Never Dies: The Tragedy of Centralia

 1967 — Failed Attempt

-In 1967, the government attempted to seal the mines with fire-resistant clay.
-This effort only worked for about two months before failing, allowing the fire to push deeper under the borough, exacerbating the problem.
+By 1967, the government tried to seal off the mines using fire-resistant clay.
+It seemed like a solution, but it lasted barely two months before failing, giving the fire free rein to dig even deeper beneath the borough.

 4